 You should know that there are primarily two types of life insurance policies – whole life and term life.

-Whole life insurance covers you for life – it’s lifelong protection, meaning there’s a 100% chance that there will be a payout.
+Whole life policy covers you for life – it’s lifelong protection, meaning there’s a 100% chance that there will be a payout.
 That’s why it’s more expensive.

 The least expensive type of life insurance policy as far as monthly premium payments is concerned, is term life insurance.